dasariumamahesh/node-cryptoExchange/README.md

 3. This will create a deployment pod.
 You can verify this by running the following commands: `kubectl get deployment` and `kubectl get pods`.
 4. Now we need to create a service to access the deployment file.
 Run the following command to create the node service: `kubectl apply -f kubeService.yml`.
 5. The Node server is running, and we can access it at `localhost:5000/<path>`.

+### Steps to integrate this with 3rd party API

+1. We can use `ngrock` which will give us an IP which can be used to hit our local microservice from an other source.